Rabenherz112/Rabenherz112/README.md

 <h2 align="center">Hello there!
 I am Rabenherz, otherly know as Lp_Zombie</h2>
 <p align="center">I'm a Discord Bot Developer, Roblox Game Designer and an IT specialist in the field system integration.
 I'm currently pursuing my carrer in the system integration field and hoping soon to also get into the Cyper Security Field.
-If I am not on work, im am working on multiple smaller Discord Projects.
+If I am not on work, im am working on my Ravenhub Community.
 I'm passionate about Node.js, Express, PHP, Generall Website Development, Sustainability, PC Hardware(my poor wallet), S.E.O, Web Performance and last World Domination.
 When I'm not developing or designing things, you can find me watching most of the times Animes, re-building my PC or Laptops or gaming either on steam or epic games.
 But most of my days are spent on work and listening to LoFi Music.</p>